ThePoultryMan/ARRP-But-Different/README.md

 ARRP But Different is a fork of the [ARRP](https://modrinth.com/mod/arrp) mod.
 This mod has made changes to the system ARRP used, and also supports the NeoForge mod loader.

+## Status

+ARRP But Different is still in a beta state.
+Please report any issues and bugs you find.

+### Support

+Supports the same generators that the original ARRP mod did, with some small syntax differences.

+### Events

+Fabric supports all events.
+NeoForge _only_ supports "BeforeUser" currently.

 ## FAQ

 ### Is this compatible with resource packs?